 In 2018, MPSA submitted filings to the Supreme Court for ruling, prior to the ruling in relation to the constitutionality of Law 9 taking effect.
 On September 26, 2018, the Government of Panama issued a news release affirming support for Cobre Panama.
 The release confirmed that MICI considers that the MPSA Mining Concession contract, and its extension, remains in effect in all its parts.
 In July 2021, the Supreme Court responded to the requests for clarifications submitted by MPSA, ruling them inadmissible.
 This means that the original ruling that Law 9 is unconstitutional has been upheld.
 The unconstitutionality ruling was published in the Official Gazette on December 22, 2021.
 The Company understands that the ruling's effects are nonretrospective, pursuant to the Code of Judicial Proceedings, which means that the enactment of the contract in 1997 and its extension in 2017 granted until the year 2037, remain unaffected.
-As of the date of this report, the Cobre Panama project continues steady and uninterrupted operations.

 The current Government of Panama ("GOP"), inaugurated on July 1, 2019, established a multidisciplinary commission including the Minister of Commerce and Industries (mining regulator), Minister of Environment, and Minister of Employment to discuss the Law 9 matter and seek resolution.
 In July 2021, the GOP announced the appointment of a high-level commission of senior government ministers and officials, chaired by the Minister of Commerce, to discuss the Company's concession contract.
-In September 2021, the Ministry of Commerce publicly announced the culmination of the high-level formal discussions on two topics being environmental and labour matters.
+In

-During January 2022, the GOP tabled a new proposal, namely that the GOP should receive \$375 million in benefits per year from Cobre Panama and that the existing revenue royalty will be replaced by a gross profit royalty.
-The parties continue to finalize the detail behind these principles, including the appropriate mechanics that would achieve the desired outcome, the necessary protections to the Company's business for downside copper price and production scenarios and ensuring that the new contract and legislation are both durable and sustainable.
+September 2021, the Ministry of Commerce publicly announced the culmination of the high-level formal discussions on two topics being environmental and labour matters.

-Once an agreement is concluded and the full contract is documented, it is expected that newly drafted legislation would be put to the National Assembly.
-The Company welcomes the transparency of the robust ministerial commission process and it is hopeful that this matter can be concluded shortly.
+During January 2022, the GOP tabled a new proposal and the commission reached an agreement in principle on certain items, namely that the GOP should receive \$375 million in benefits per year from Cobre Panama and that the existing revenue royalty will be replaced by a gross profit royalty.
+The parties continue to finalize the details behind these principles, including the appropriate mechanisms that would achieve the desired outcome, the necessary protections to the Company's business for downside copper price and production scenarios and ensuring that the new contract and legislation are both durable and sustainable.
+In the second quarter of 2022, the Minister of Commerce was replaced and discussions have subsequently continued in order, including the installation of a bilateral contractual drafting committee in early September 2022.
+First Quantum remains committed to a timely conclusion of the Law 9 issue.
+Once an agreement is concluded and the full contract is documented, it is expected that the newly drafted legislation would be put to the Panamanian National Assembly.